 - If there is a confirmed overbidder, the original buyer gets his deposit back.
 Otherwise, the sale to the original buyer proceeds, and he must arrange for payment of the remaining 90% sales price.

 Because these procedures are time-consuming and limit the field of buyers to ones who are willing to risk losing the property to an overbidder, it is obviously much better for the inheritors if the deceased had a living trust and they could inherit the property quickly through the trust and then sell the property in a normal way.

 A living trust is also better than a joint tenancy between any two or more persons, or a tenancy by the entirety for a married couple, because a living trust allows the inheritor — even a spouse — to receive the deceased’s ownership interest at a “stepped up” basis, meaning the inheritor(s) will not have to pay any income tax on the appreciation of the house before the date that the deceased passed away.
 If there was no living trust, and the house has appreciated substantially, a probate sale either through the IAEA or traditional probate will be valuable for this same benefit.

-Call San Diego Law Firm for Help Inheriting Real Estate
+Call SAN DIEGO LAW FIRM™ for Help Inheriting Real Estate

-When a loved one has passed away, San Diego Law Firm’s experienced will, trust, and probate attorneys have the skills and years of experience to make sure all assets, including real estate, are transferred to the inheritors as quickly as possible, with all safeguards in place, in full compliance with California law.
+When a loved one has passed away, the experienced will, trust, and probate attorneys at SAN DIEGO LAW FIRM™ have the skills and years of experience to make sure all assets, including real estate, are transferred to the inheritors as quickly as possible, with all safeguards in place, in full compliance with California law.
 We have handled many probates and living trust administrations that required real estate sales, and we can give you sound advice and complete all of the paperwork so that your family can attend to other matters.

 For more information or to schedule an appointment, click the button below, or call us at 619-794-0243.
 We look forward to helping you.